Is Bariatric Surgery Right for Me?

-- Vertical sleeve gastrectomy or gastric sleeve surgery reduces the size of the stomach to 30 percent of its original capacity.
-Because there is no rerouting of the intestines, it is less extreme than the gastric bypass.
+- Vertical sleeve gastrectomy or gastric sleeve surgery reduces the size of the stomach.
 In addition to limiting the amount of food you are able to eat, the sleeve also offers excellent appetite suppression.
 This procedure does not require any implanted devices.

 After Weight Loss Surgery

-Patients who have completed the pre-surgery program of changing their diet, adding exercise, and attending regular updates with their physician, are extremely ready to be successful following surgery.
+Patients who have completed the 6-month pre-surgery medical weight-loss program of changing their diet, adding exercise, and attending regular updates with their physician, are extremely ready to be successful following surgery.